 Mr. Girard joins District Court Judges Lee Rosenthal, Jeremy Fogel, and Susan Illston; Magistrate Judges Paul Grewal and Elizabeth Laporte; and distinguished attorneys Elizabeth Cabraser, Arturo Gonzalez, and Laurence Pulgram for a discussion of the amendments, their implications for civil litigation, and how their implementation will change attorney practice.
 The program will also include a discussion of the application of the new Rules to various hypotheticals.

 The 13-day series of panels spans a six-month period, with similar discussions previously hosted in New York, Philadelphia, Newark, St. Louis, Atlanta, Chicago, and Washington, D.C.; and future panels slated to take place in Los Angeles, Phoenix, Denver, Dallas, and Miami, in addition to San Francisco.

 The series of dialogues is intended to “further the understanding of the case-management techniques that will help courts and litigants realize the Amendments’ full potential to make discovery more targeted, less expensive, and more effective in achieving justice.”

 The San Francisco session of the ABA Rules Amendments Roadshow will take place on January 28, 2016 at the Phillip Burton Federal Building & United States Courthouse.
-Register now.